 In fact, your customers probably aren't looking at your social media at all.
 Even if they "follow" or "like" your page.

-A study in 2019 revealed that despite every major brand utilizing social media with the purpose of engaging with customers, most people don't care about what brands post.
-A survey of 2,500 people across the world found that most customers aren't engaging with brands' mobile apps or social media, and prefer instead to be contacted directly via SMS to receive important information.
+A study in 2019 revealed that despite every major brand utilizing social media to engage with customers, most people don't care about what brands post.
+A survey of 2,500 people worldwide found that most customers aren't engaging with brands' mobile apps or social media and prefer to be contacted directly via SMS to receive critical information.
 Those who explicitly opt-in to hear about your latest campaigns and offers will be more receptive to what they receive in their text inbox and likely wouldn't have learned about it through social media unless by accident.

-Specifically, the report found that only 12% of customers preferred to use a mobile app for receiving communication from a business.
-Less than half of consumers said that corporate mobile apps were placed on the home screen of their phone, meaning it was less likely they would check those messages regularly, if at all.
+Specifically, the report found that only 12% of customers preferred to use a mobile app to receive business communication.
+Less than half of consumers said that corporate mobile apps were placed on their phone's home screen, meaning it was less likely they would check those messages regularly, if at all.

 However, most users did have quick and easy access to their SMS messages.